 The Public end-user Driven Technological Innovation phases & process

-Challenge description and search for public body
+First Step of the PDTI Process: Challenge description and search for public bodies

-Working independently from each other, both Urban Robotics and Healthcare came up with a very similar process consisting of the four phases: Brainstorming, Narrowing down, Selection of the challenge and selection of the public body to join the Grant Agreement and the Consortium.
+Working independently from each other, both Urban Robotics and Healthcare came up with a very similar process consisting of the four phases: Brainstorming (to get a first idea of potential challenges of the public bodies in the two application areas), Narrowing down (reducing the pool of collected challenges to the strongest), from the pool identifying the challenge to be addressed by different robotics solutions (i.e. Selection of the challenge).
+The public body who presented the selected challenge joined he ECHORD++ consortium and the Grant Agreement.

 The Urban Robotics approach was strongly designed along the principles of the Delphi method, while the PDTI Activity on Healthcare was focused on a broader design method.
 The different approaches were mainly due to the different starting points: While Healthcare could rely on an existing network of healthcare stakeholders in various areas (and thus expect a higher response rate to email inquiries), Urban Robotics started from scratch and the target groups were less experienced in turning their needs into specifications for technology development.
 Thus, healthcare could collect input via mailings, while the approach in Urban Robotics heavily relied on personal interaction (workshops and interviews).
-During the subsequent phases, it became clear that the approach used for Urban Robotics is more beneficial because it is more thorough in the analysis and generates a general better understanding of the user needs and the role of a robotics platform in the application.
+During the subsequent phases, it became clear that the approach used for Urban Robotics is more beneficial because it is more thorough in the analysis and generates a generally better understanding of the user needs and the role of a robotics platform in the application.
 Thus, we describe this process in more detail below.

 This part of the PDTI process, Activities for Understanding Public Demand, is a qualitative procedure inspired by Delphi methodology and allows a group of stakeholders to systematically approach a particular task or problem [4].
 In our case, the objective is the reliable and creative exploration of social needs related to public services that could be solved through robotic technology.
 The stake- holders and their roles are: the public entities as procurers; the technological consortia as suppliers; the end users as surveyors and finally an expert team as coordinator.
 The coordinator will give the technological support to the public sector for developing and implementing the innovation-oriented procurement [5].
 The role of the coordinator is needed to drive and lead the complete process based on innovation.
 At the same time the knowledge of what the new technology can offer to solve social needs is introduced into the public entities, departments and managers.
 Due to the complexity of this process, it is valuable that the coordinator has a team of people coming mainly from technological areas but also from other areas such as economics, psychology or political science fields [6].
 The participation of users and citizens will take place all along the development of the PDTI to survey the process and participate in it, through several activities.